CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: METHOD

 \subsection{Task Planner}

-We input the serialized object graph into the LLM to plan skills.
-For serialization, we perform a depth-first search over the object graph and serialize it based on the object label and index.
+We input the serialized object graph into the LLM to plan skills, as shown in Figure~\ref{fig:method} (c).
+For serialization, we perform a \rebuttal{standard depth-first search over the object graph to traverse all nodes in the graph and get the corresponding node depth levels.
+Then we serialize it to plain texts so that LLM can better understand the scene structure.
+If an object node is an obstruction, serialized text will append ``[obstruction]'' label to the node name.}

 Specifically, we start at the root node and find all child nodes connected to it.
 We then put these nodes into a stack, which stores the nodes we plan to visit.
 Next, we pop the top node from the stack and check its children.
 If it has no children, it is a leaf node; otherwise, we repeat this operation until the stack is empty.
 Additionally, we keep track of information such as depth, object name, node ID, and related action details to build the serialized graph.
 Additionally, we provide the LLM with several prompts for planning.
-Our appendix provides more details regarding the method, including search algorithm details and prompts.
+Our appendix \rebuttal{on \href{https://bdaiinstitute.github.io/curiousbot/}{website}} provides more details regarding the method, including search algorithm details and prompts.
+In our work, we choose GPT-4o as the LLM and it can be replaced with a stronger LLM in the future in a plug-and-play manner as needed, thanks to our modular design.
+Full prompts are provided in the appendix.